96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/LinuxSDBoot.md

 `sudo umount /mnt/Internalemmc`

 **Warning:** as always, when executing commands such as `dd`, please triple check to make sure you are copying to the correct device!
 Commands such as `lsblk` and `fdisk` should be used and understood to assure you don't overwrite unintended devices.
+At the time of this writing, the internal eMMC was determined to be mmcblk0 and the SD Card was mmcblk1.
+Please never assume and always verify.

 Now you are ready to create an image of the internal eMMC stored as a file on the SD Card.
 Note that the following commands will take several minutes to execute, so catch up on email while waiting: